1emvr/HexaneC2-pre-alpha/README.md

 # HexaneC2
 ### Overview:
 This framework is a compilation of every publicly available resource I could think of with some very minimal UI/UX features.
-A good portion of this is derived from https://github.com/HavocFramework/Havoc.
+A good portion of the code is derived from https://github.com/HavocFramework/Havoc.

 The implant is not completely undetectable.
 There are plenty of IOCs that are intrinsic to the methods used here.
 If you know what they are, go ahead and change it :^)